Understanding Face Shapes

 Oval

-Oval faces are considered the most balanced face shape.
-The face length is about one and a half times the width, with a gently rounded jawline and hairline.
+Oval faces are considered the most balanced and versatile face shape.
+The face length is about one and a half times the width, with gently rounded jawline and hairline, making it suitable for many hairstyles and accessories.

 Key Characteristics